mattcarlotta/nvi/bin/README.md

 - Which byte within the current line is being processed: `25`
 - Lastly, the debug message: `The key "..." contains an invalid interpolated variable...etc`

-In layman's terms, this debug message is stating that a key's value contains an interpolated key `"${KEY}"` that doesn't match any parsed keys.
+In layman's terms, this debug message is stating that a key's value contains an interpolated key `${KEY}` (eg. TEST) that doesn't match any ENV keys in the process nor any previously parsed ENV keys.

+The solution to the above is to either ensure the ENV key exists within the process before running the binary or only reference keys in the .env file after they've been parsed (.env files are parsed top-down, therefore keys can only reference other keys above itself).

 Not all debug logs will have all the details above, but will generally follow the same pattern.

 ## Troubleshooting